WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 * `--filter-repo` which takes as parameter url to repository.
 If passed will not include dependencies into PKGZIP which satisfying versions are present in the repository.
 The parameter should be used together with --with-deps.

-## Building PKGZIP containing package from GitHub
+## Building PKGZIP containing package from BioConductor

 If you want to create PKGZIP out of available on BioConductor repository call following command: